10 Jun 2021

 Friends of the Earth local groups will have access to more support, resources and training opportunities to help with their climate campaigns as well as an increased number of groups across the country to link up with to push for big systemic change.

-We’re aiming to build a network of 200 Climate Action groups over the next year.
+We’ve already got hundreds of Climate Action Groups across England, Wales and Northern Ireland.
 And we hope your Friends of the Earth local group will get involved!

 How Friends of the Earth local groups can get involved